 Valentino Kanzyani @ Fragola night, Tenax, Florence

-Anonymous asked: mz sunday luv
+Anonymous said: mz sunday luv

 Question or a statement?! :)